 Garlic Baked Crab 4.2/5

-Besides the class chilli crab, the crab is available in black pepper, white pepper, salted egg and garlic baked.
+Besides the classic chilli crab, the crab is available in black pepper, white pepper, salted egg and garlic baked.
 All the different cooking method are commonly available in Singapore but the Garlic Baked Crab is something new to me.
-Unlike the rest which are saucy, this is like a dry version for the diners that look the aroma of garlic.
+Unlike the rest which are saucy, this is like a dry version for the diners that like the aroma of garlic.

 Banana Gula Melaka 4/5